mallicso/nodejs-sql/README.md

 # nodejs-sql
-This project is a Node.js backend application that uses the 'node-mysql' package to connect to a Oracle SQL database.
+This project is a Node.js backend application that uses the 'node-mysql' package to connect to a SQL database.

 # Prerequisites
  - Node.js 18+